AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
    <a href="assets/CreatingInteractivePDFsfromInDesign.pdf"><strong>Creating interactive PDFs from InDesign (PDF)</strong></a>
     </div>
-    <em>InDesign contains many features that help you format, style, manage, and keep track of the content in your documents</em>
+    <em>InDesign contains many features that help you format, style, manage, and track the content in your documents</em>
     <br>
   </td>
    <td>